nagasriramnani/Currency-Intelligence-Platform-V2/MERMAID_DIAGRAMS.md

 ### Overview

-The EIS Investment Scanner page is the main interface for screening UK companies for Enterprise Investment Scheme eligibility.
-It combines real-time Companies House data with AI-powered analysis.
+The **EIS Investment Scanner** is the core feature of the Sapphire Intelligence Platform.
+It allows investors and analysts to screen UK companies for **Enterprise Investment Scheme (EIS) eligibility** — a UK tax relief program that provides significant tax benefits for investing in qualifying small, high-risk companies.

+### What It Does

+When a user searches for a company:

+1. **Search Phase**: The system queries the UK Companies House API to find matching companies by name or registration number
+2. **Data Collection**: For a selected company, it fetches comprehensive data including company profile, directors, shareholders (PSCs), charges, and filing history
+3. **EIS Scoring**: A heuristic engine analyzes the data against HMRC EIS criteria and calculates a 0-100 eligibility score
+4. **Revenue Lookup**: If financial data is missing from Companies House, the system uses Tavily AI to search for revenue/funding information
+5. **Display**: Results are displayed with visual indicators showing eligibility gates, score breakdown, and risk factors

 ### Architecture Diagram